 |Russia mulls new-generation lunar lander

-Half a century after a first fruitless attempt, a new generation of Russian space engineers will embark on the development of a piloted lunar lander, according to the nation's 10-year space plan beginning in 2016.
-However, unlike the one-seat module of the first Moon Race, the 25-ton future lander would be designed to carry as many as four cosmonauts to the lunar surface and back and eventually serve as a reusable shuttle craft to the lunar orbit!
+Around half a century after a first fruitless attempt to put a cosmonaut on the Moon, a new generation of Russian space engineers embarked on the development of a piloted lunar lander, in accordance with the nation's 10-year space plan starting in 2016.
+However, unlike the one-seat module of the first Moon Race, the future lander had to support long-term exploration of the Moon and deliver crew anywhere on the lunar surface.

 Russian lunar lander concept circa 2015.